 This may seem self-evident, but it bears repeating.
 One of the most important reasons to hire an SEO agency is to increase sales and revenue.
 And not just a little.
 A lot.

 According to BrightEdge research, search engines generate 40% of all online revenue and more than 53% of all internet traffic!
-SEO leads have a close rate of more than 14% they are 8X more likely to close than leads from outbound marketing strategies!
-Plus, businesses that rank first on page one of search results can expect to receive more than one-third of all clicks!
+SEO leads have a close rate of more than 14%.
+They are 8X more likely to close than leads from outbound marketing strategies.
+Businesses that rank first on page one of search results can expect to receive more than one-third of all clicks!

 These figures highlight the importance of search optimization in driving actual sales/revenue.